Table of Contents

 Set Realistic Expectations

 Especially in today’s market, there can be large gaps between designs, ideas, and client input, and what is realistically within budget and schedule for a project.
-Your team can keep an eye on costs for products you regularly use by searching the material library in 1build construction estimating software.
+Your team can keep an eye on costs for products you regularly use.

 If you work in glass and glazing, tracking the price of windows can give you real-time insight into the market.
 For framers, tracking stud cost may be high priority.
 With this specific industry knowledge, you can share week-by-week cost fluctuations in your county, even before you submit your construction estimate.
 This can help your client form the initial scope and budget, and come to rely on your company for detailed cost knowledge.